 The services above are generally cost-saving.
 You can also easily understand and use them for nearly all businesses.
-You should implement it as first steps.
+You should implement it as a first step.
 Once these initial changes have been made and bedded down, you can look at the next stage.

-Organic food waste bins are a very good option for food services companies that are looking to boost recycling.
+Organic food waste bins are a very good option for food service companies that are looking to boost recycling.

 Using food waste disposal bins will take more effort and require changes in internal processes such as in the food preparation area.
 We often suggest that in the kitchen area, the staff use smaller stainless steel bins for organic food waste that can then be decanted into larger 120-litre food waste bins at the back of the premises (or the bin room).